JancerGomes/HR-diversity-analysis/README.md

 # HR-diversity-overview

-An Exploratory Data Analysis on diversity, based on data about the workers in a company.
+An Exploratory Data Analysis on diversity, based on data about the workers in a fictional company.